raspberrypilearning/pixel-pet/worksheet.md

 	e, g, e, g, e, g, e, e,
 	e, e, e, e, e, e, e, e
 	```
-	You'll notice that we have 8 rows and 8 columns of letters each separated by a comma that make up the LED matrix on the Sense HAT.
+	You'll notice that we have eight rows and eight columns of letters, each separated by a comma, to make up the LED matrix on the Sense HAT.

 1. Repeat this step for	 your second pet design so that you end up with two grids of letters.

 	Can you think of any problems that might arise when only using one letter to label different colours?
 How might you solve this problem?

-## Code your Pet in Python 3
+## Code your pet in Python 3
 Now that you have your designs represented as letters into a grid or array, you can start to code them in Python.

 1. Click on **Menu**, **Programming** followed by **Python 3**.
 This will open the Python 3 shell window.